Andre Drummond NBA Preview vs. the 76ers

 Andre Drummond Insights vs. the 76ers

-- Drummond's opponents, the 76ers, have a middling offensive tempo, ranking 15th in the NBA with 102.9 possessions per game, while his Bulls average the sixth-most possessions per game with 99.4.
+- Drummond's opponents, the 76ers, have one of the NBA's slowest tempos with 102.6 possessions per game, while his Bulls rank 10th in possessions per game with 99.3.

-- The 76ers are the sixth-best defensive squad in the NBA, allowing 111.1 points per contest.
+- Defensively, the 76ers are sixth in the league, giving up 110.9 points per game.

-- On the glass, the 76ers are seventh in the league, giving up 42.4 rebounds per contest.
+- On the boards, the 76ers have conceded 42.8 rebounds per contest, which puts them eighth in the NBA.

-- Allowing 25.8 assists per contest, the 76ers are the 11th-ranked team in the league.
+- The 76ers are the 10th-ranked team in the league, conceding 25.6 assists per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!